Why did the sun have a halo Saturday?

 Sun halos may remind you of a colorless rainbow, however, whereas rainbows are seen after a good rain shower, sun halos form from ice.

-According to WFRV Chief Meteorologist Luke Sampe, Sun Halos are caused by ice crystals refracting sunlight at 22 degrees.
+According to WFRV Local 5 Chief Meteorologist Luke Sampe, sun halos are caused by ice crystals refracting sunlight at 22 degrees.

 High, thin cirrus clouds, which occur at altitudes above 20,000 feet, are necessary to see a sun halo.